kvesel/onionator/README.md

 # onionator
-Automation script for setting up .onion sites Linux.
+## Automation script for setting up .onion sites on Linux.

 Current minimal testing covers Debian 8/9, Fedora 23/24/25/26 and Whonix 13/14.
 Use at your own risk.